Jie-Sun-TC-FIRE/Jie-Sun-TC-FIRE.github.io/README.md

 🔗 **Google Scholar:** [Jie Sun](https://scholar.google.com/citations?user=EBF2gqsAAAAJ&hl=en)

-## 🧑‍💻 About Me
+## About Me

-I am a research faculty in Florida State University with a focus on  wildland fire dynamics, tropical cyclone intensity and size, and climate feedbacks and sensitivities.
+I am a research faculty member at Florida State University, specializing in wildland fire dynamics, tropical cyclone intensity and size, and climate feedbacks and sensitivities.

-## 📁 Website Structure
+## Website Structure

 - `index.html`: Homepage with an introduction and links.
 - `about.html`: A brief biography and background.